smnorris/bcfishpass/db/README.md

 # db setup

-Load general functions and tables to the bcfishpass database
+Create functions and user editable tables in the bcfishpass database.

 ## Usage